demisto/content/Packs/AWS-SecurityHub/Integrations/AWS_SecurityHub/README.md

 ### Mirroring In Notes
 The mirroring in works when the security-findings provider last updated the finding record.
-If a user updated an incident it won't show in the XSOAR incident.
+If a user updated an incident it won't show in the Cortex XSOAR incident.

 ### Mirroring Out Notes
 The supported fields in the mirroring out process are: